Public holidays in the Philippines: Former holidays

 Independence Day was formerly celebrated on July 4—the date of the Philippine independence from the United States in 1946, a date chosen because it was also American Independence Day.
 On May 12, 1962, President Diosdado Macapagal issued Presidential Proclamation No. 28, which declared Tuesday, June 12 a special public holiday throughout the Philippines, "... in commemoration of our people's declaration of their inherent and inalienable right to freedom and independence."
 On August 4, 1964, Republic Act No. 4166 renamed July 4 holiday as "Philippine Republic Day", proclaimed June 12 as "Philippine Independence Day", and enjoined all citizens of the Philippines to observe the latter with befitting rites.

 In 1955, President Ramón Magsaysay issued Presidential Proclamation No. 212, s.
 1955, which established the observance of Philippine–American Day every November 15, which was the anniversary of the 1935 inauguration of the Commonwealth of the Philippines.
 Sometime during the administration of President Ferdinand Marcos, Philippine–American Day was renamed "Philippine–American Friendship Day" and moved to July 4, overshadowing the observance of the date as Republic Day.
 After the Third Republic and the abolition of the 1935 Constitution under Martial Law, it was impolitic to remind the public of the old republic.
 This is why, when President Marcos issued Presidential Proclamation No. 2346 s.
 1984, reference was made to Philippine–American Friendship Day, which was relegated to a working holiday without mention of Republic Day.

 During the administration of President Corazon C. Aquino, the practice of celebrating July 4 as both Philippine–American Friendship Day and Republic Day as a non-working holiday was formally abolished.
 Section 26 of the Administrative Code of 1987 specified a list of regular holidays and nationwide special days that did not include July 4.

 Nationwide observance

 Originally, there were only regular and special holidays.
-On February 26, 2021, President Rodrigo Duterte announced the certain special holidays as special working holidays in 2021 under Proclamation No. 1107.
+On February 26, 2021, former President Rodrigo Duterte announced the certain special holidays as special working holidays in 2021 under Proclamation No. 1107.
 This new measure is intended to boost productivity and economic recovery in the wake of the COVID-19 pandemic.

+On October 13, 2023, President Bongbong Marcos announced that February 25 will no longer be a holiday in 2024 under Proclamation No. 368.
+The Malacañang stated that the event has "minimum socioeconomic impact" as it falls on a Sunday.